Health Spending Account

 The Health Spending Account (HSA) benefit is available for some employee groups at UBC.
 If you are eligible for this benefit, the HSA provides you with an annual credit to pay for certain expenses that are not covered by UBC’s Extended Health and Dental plans.
 These expenses could include the cost of deductibles or amounts over plan maximums.
 The HSA credit is allocated to you and you may use it to pay for claims for your eligible dependents.

-The HSA benefit is available to employees who are members of the CUPE 2950, IUOE 882 or Management & Professional employee groups who are also enrolled in the UBC Extended Health Plan.
+The HSA benefit is available to employees who are members of the CUPE 116, CUPE 2950, IUOE 115 or Management & Professional employee groups who are also enrolled in the UBC Extended Health Plan.

 You are eligible for the Health Spending Account (HSA) benefit if you are a member of one of the following employee groups and you are enrolled in the UBC Extended Health Plan:

-- Management & Professional: Eligible for $125 per calendar year.
-Paymaster and TRIUMF M&P employees are not eligible for the HSA benefit.
+- Management & Professional (Paymaster and TRIUMF M&P employees are not eligible for the HSA benefit).

 Eligibility for new hires